 Brutus hooks up with the band again in early 2014 down in Nashville as they record their next album.

 Many thanks to all for bidding as Lou auctioned off examples of his concert photography to benefit Wounded Warrior Project.
 Nearly two thousand dollars was raise with just ten pictures.

-The ten photos include Avenged Sevenfold, The Clown of Slipknot, Five Finger Death Punch, Shinedown, Corey Taylor of Stone Sour, Lzzy Hale of Halestorm, Jackyl, KoRn, Disturbed, and Volbeat.
-Click on the any band names or images in this story to directly link to that auction.
+The photos included Avenged Sevenfold, The Clown of Slipknot, Five Finger Death Punch, Shinedown, Corey Taylor of Stone Sour, Lzzy Hale of Halestorm, Jackyl, KoRn, Disturbed, and Volbeat.
+Click on any band names or images to directly link to that auction.

 Following the auction, the pictures wil be exhibited in the lobby of the Orpheum Theatre in Madison, Wisconsin on Saturday December 14th at the Halestorm/Redlight King concert before being shipped to the winning bidders.
 Brutus will be onhand to meet you before the show.

 Grumpy Old Punks, the Lou Brutus fronted band that sings old school-style punk rock songs about how being middle aged sucks, have revealed the cover art for their forthcoming new EP "Driving Around with the Blinker On."

 The artwork, as with previous releases from the band, was done by legendary underground cartoonist Derf.
 He had a best selling graphic novel this year with "My Friend Dahmer" about his childhood friendship with serial killer to be Jeffrey Dahmer.
 Find out more at DerfCity.com.

 The EP will be released in early 2014 to concide with a documentary on the band by filmmaker Rick Hamilton of TCB Creative.